 - “Please provide me with more information”

 - “I need to check my schedule to see if I can make this work.”

 - “ I need to talk to someone before I make a decision”

-From here, you can refocus yourself on addressing their truths.
+From here, you can refocus on addressing their truths.
 You can use your skills as a problem solver to offer solutions.
-Prospects aren’t objecting at this point, they want solutions.
+Prospects aren’t objecting at this point.
+They want solutions.